dsmun-conf/website/committees/nato.md

 Before the start of the committee, I expect you all to have spent time researching beyond just the background guide and familiarizing yourselves with your country’s stance.
 Any jokes related to Antarctica and ‘ice-breaking’ will be severely penalized.
 You have been warned.
 All things aside though I, sincerely hope that you find your voice in this conference and take back something from it.

-If you have any doubts please mail me at (chair.nato@doonschool.com ) or get in touch on FB and I will try my best to reply as soon as possible.
+If you have any doubts please mail me at (<chair.nato@doonschool.com>) or get in touch on FB and I will try my best to reply as soon as possible.

 Regards,
-Aarsh Ashdhir (As Jens Stoltenberg),
+Aarsh Ashdhir (As Jens Stoltenberg)
-Secretary-General NATO
+Secretary-General
+North Atlantic Treaty Organisation

 ## Agenda